aspose-cells/Aspose.Cells-Doc-md/net/plugins/aspose-cells-net-for-sitefinity/aspose-cells-forms-for-sitefinity/_index.md

 1. Mouse Over **Export Icon** and Click **onit** export page will be open
 1. Select **Export Type**
 1. Click **Export Data**
-1. Exported data file as per export type will poupup to download/open
+1. Exported data file as per export type will popup to download/open

 You have successfully added Aspose Sitefinity Export Users to Excel.